Satendra62/BazzarNet-Local_Ecommerce-Platform/README.md

 *   **Responsive Design:** Optimized for various screen sizes (mobile, tablet, desktop).
 *   **Theming:** Toggle between light and dark modes.
 *   **Authentication:** Separate login/registration flows for customers, vendors, and admins using JWT.
-*   **Image Uploads:** Integrated image upload functionality for products, store logos, and user profiles.
+*   **Image Uploads:** Integrated image upload functionality for products, store logos, and user profiles using **Cloudinary**.
 *   **Form Validation:** Robust input validation on both frontend (custom hook) and backend (Joi).
 *   **Notifications:** User-friendly toast notifications for important events.
+*   **Pincode-based Filtering:** Stores and products are filtered based on the customer's active pincode, ensuring localized results.
+*   **Support Ticket System:** Users can submit support requests, and admins can manage them.
+*   **Password Reset:** Secure password reset functionality via email.
 *   **Comprehensive Testing:** Unit and integration tests implemented for both frontend and backend to ensure code quality and prevent regressions.

 ### Customer Features
-*   **Product Browsing:** View all products or filter by store/category.
+*   **Product Browsing:** View all products or filter by store/category, respecting active pincode.
 *   **Store Browsing:** Discover local stores and their product offerings, filtered by user's pincode.
 *   **Product Details:** Detailed view of individual products with pricing, descriptions, ratings, and the ability to leave reviews.
 *   **Shopping Cart:** Add, update quantities, and remove items from the cart.
 *   **Wishlist:** Save products for later.
-*   **Checkout Process:** Multi-step checkout with address management, coupon application, and UPI QR payment (mocked).
+*   **Checkout Process:** Multi-step checkout with address management, coupon application, and **Razorpay** payment integration.
 *   **Order Confirmation:** Displays order summary, OTP, and QR code for delivery.
 *   **Order Tracking:** View past orders and their current status with a visual tracker.
 *   **Profile Management:** View and edit personal contact, address, and payment information.
 *   **Customer Dashboard:** Overview of cart, wishlist, total orders, recommended products, and products awaiting review.
+*   **Support Ticket Management:** View and track their submitted support tickets.

 ### Vendor Features
 *   **Vendor Dashboard:** Overview of total revenue, orders, customers, and products.
 Includes sales analytics and fast-selling items.